Xlocsinjr/progProject/README.md

 # progProject readme

 ## Problem
-Relate the greenhouse gas emissions of the world by source and type of gas.
+Relate the greenhouse gas emissions of the world by emission source and type of gas.

 ## Solution
 Visualization for greenhouse gas emission by country over time, greenhouse gas